Loading

 Tips for writing your cover letter

 Start by focusing on what you can offer the client.
-Include skills and experience that are relevant to the job post and show why you would be a good fit.
-Give the client an idea of how you work, what tools you’ll use on their project, and how long you think the project will take.
+Share your skills and experience that match the job post, and explain why you’re a strong fit.
+Give the client an idea of how you work, what tools you’ll use, and how long you expect the project to take.

-Finish with a call to action, such as suggesting a chat or video call via Upwork Messages to discuss next steps.
-Let the client know you look forward to hearing from them.
+Finish with a call to action — like suggesting a quick chat or video call on Upwork Messages to talk through next steps.
+Let the client know you're looking forward to hearing from them.

-While your cover letter needs to be genuine and reflect who you are and how you work, it’s okay to seek help when needed.
-Even the best writers need editors, and sharing what’s great about your work can be difficult.
+Your cover letter needs to be genuine and reflect who you are and how you work, but it’s okay to ask for help, such as asking a friend to proofread it.
+Even good writers need editors, and writing about yourself and your work isn’t always easy.

 Getting help from Uma